-You’ve heard the argument a million times: The only person should compete with is yourself.
+You’ve heard the argument a million times: The only person you should compete with is yourself.
 I know you’re just trying to get some perspective on how “bad” your body is, but comparing yourself to other people isn’t the way to do it.
 Your body is different than everyone else’s.
 It’s put together slightly differently and you use it differently than anyone else uses their body.
 It’s also been through different experiences than anyone else’s.
 Even 2 people who go through a situation together will have 2 different experiences.

 The questions you need to be asking are: Does my muscle tightness limit my ability to do something I want or need to do?
 Am I limited in my daily activities in some way?
 What’s “good or right” about my body right now?